 Coat

-The most recognizable feature of the Shar Pei is its loose, wrinkled skin.
+The most recognisable feature of the Shar Pei is its loose, wrinkled skin.
 While the puppies are born with abundant wrinkles, they tend to smooth out somewhat as the dog matures, though wrinkles still persist around the neck and face.
 The coat of a Shar Pei can be either short (known as "horse coat") or slightly longer (known as "brush coat").
 Both coat types are dense and stand off from the body, providing protection against weather and predators.

 Colour